COVID-19: Provincial announcements and highlights from April 9-13

 COVID-19: NS announces second COVID-19 related death

-/in Uncategorized/by CANSNova Scotia has recorded its second death related to COVID-19.
+Nova Scotia has recorded its second death related to COVID-19.
 On Wednesday, April 8, a woman in her 90s with underlying medical conditions died in the Cape Breton Regional Hospital as a result of complications related to COVID-19.
-Read the full statement released by the Government of Nova Scotia on April 9, 2020.
+Read the full statement released by the Government of Nova Scotia on April 9, 2020

 A reminder, recordings of the Province’s news conferences are available shortly after they conclude on their official Youtube page.